-I live in Oregon, wife of one husband, mother of two sons, and servant of two cats.
+I live in Oregon, wife of one husband, mother of two sons, and servant of a cat.

 I’ve loved fantasy and science fiction from my earliest breath.
 At the tender age of nine I deliberately cut my finger with a knife so that I could delay dishwashing long enough to watch this new show called Star Trek.
 It was the episode where Charlie erased people’s faces.
 I had nightmares for weeks.

-During the day I stay busy as a massage therapist, working to relieve chronic pain, and helping people recover from cancer treatments.
+During the day I stay busy as a certified lymphedema therapist, working to relieve chronic pain, and helping people recover from cancer treatments.

 In my writing, I use words to explore the pain common to us all, and to bring adventure, laughter and a sense of belonging.

 I have won awards in several contests, and have short stories published in speculative and literary anthologies.
 I am currently in the editing phase of my science fiction manuscript, and starting the rough draft on an alternate history fantasy.